littleosbook/littleosbook/getting_to_c.md

     };
 ~~~

-When using the struct in the previous example there is no guarantee that the
+When using the `struct` in the previous example there is no guarantee that the
 size of the `struct` will be exactly 32 bits - the compiler can add some
 padding between elements for various reasons, for example to speed up element
-access or due to requirements set by the operating system.
+access or due to requirements set by the hardware and/or compiler.
 When using a
 `struct` to represent configuration bytes, it is very important that the
-compiler does _not_ add any padding, because the struct will eventually be
+compiler does _not_ add any padding, because the `struct` will eventually be
 treated as a 32 bit unsigned integer by the hardware.
 The attribute `packed`
 can be used to force GCC to _not_ add any padding: